 when touched by the opponent,

-be tranquil and move in stillness;
+be tranquil and move

 changes caused by my opponent fill him with wonder.